Can AI Be Your Modern Guru? A Hindu View for 2026

 - It can point people toward deeper study instead of leaving them in mental noise.

-This is where companion pages like Can AI give Hindu guidance? and Talk to Krishna AI become relevant.
+This is where companion pages like Can AI give Hindu guidance? and Bhagavad Gita Guidance become relevant.
 The value is not in pretending AI is sacred.
 The value is in using it wisely when a person is too overwhelmed to begin alone.

 Where the limits must stay clear